 If your intention is to make some extra money writing articles, then iWriter can be a great option for you, depending on how well you write.
 Writers do have slightly fewer perks than requesters, however.
 First, the good news:

 The Plus Side to Writing for iWriter

-Once you become an elite writer, you can choose to write any article you want.
+Once you become an elite writer, you can choose to write an article you want.
 Every day there are hundreds of articles available for you to write.
-In fact, you will notice there are new requesters almost everyday because iWriter is growing at such a rapid pace.
+In fact, you will notice there are new requesters almost every day because iWriter is growing at such a rapid pace.
 (Good news for writers!)

 This means your income potential is only limited to how much, how quickly, and how professionally you can write.
 If you have a good grasp on the English language and can write quickly, you can potentially make a full-time living off iWriter.